exoad/noise_gen/README.md

 <div align="center"><code>Noise Generator written using Java with a simple text interface.</code></div>

+This is a program primarily targetted towards generating static noises or more specifically static **colored** noises.
+You can find what they are about [here on Wikipedia](https://en.wikipedia.org/wiki/Colors_of_noise).

 ## Running

 Use any Java `15+` runtime and just run: